 For some reason, more so at this time of the year, I find that a lot of people are concerned with fine lines, wrinkles, pigmentation and sagging skin.
-They focus on looking for products marketing towards removing fine lines and wrinkles and products that help eliminate them and neglecting the most simple and most important things on how to care for their skin to avoid or slow down these and other skin conditions in the first place.
+They focus on looking for luxury skin care, beauty salons, and products marketing towards removing fine lines and wrinkles and products that help eliminate them and neglecting the most simple and most important things on how to care for their skin to avoid or slow down these and other skin conditions in the first place.

-I’m not saying there is something wrong with this; however, creams and serums can only do so much if we don’t eliminate the dead skin.
+I’m not saying there is something wrong with this; however, creams and serums offered by the skin care community can only do so much if we don’t eliminate the dead skin.
 I believe in maintaining our skin health before we start seeing signs of aging or problem skin.
 I am so grateful now for my mum and grandmother telling me to wear moisturiser on my skin before I went to school in order to protect my skin.